ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 number of Ray workers, all of the Ray workers can be started in parallel, potentially reducing your application's runtime.

-**Resource usage.** The autoscaler itself consumes CPU and memory resources.
-These resources must be accounted for when considering the Ray head pod's scheduling.
-The default autoscaler container resources are .5 CPU requests and limits, 512 megabytes memory request and limits.
-See the {ref}`configuration guide<kuberay-autoscaling-config>` for details.

 ## Ray Autoscaler vs. other autoscalers
 We describe the relationship between the Ray autoscaler and other autoscalers in the Kubernetes ecosystem.